jwrdegoede/libcamera/Documentation/software-isp-benchmarking.rst

 and avarage these.

-On the example Lenovo ThinkPad X1 Yoga Gen 8 laptop this results in a measured power consumption of approx. 13W while running qcam versus approx. 4-5W while setting idle with its OLED panel on.
+On the example Lenovo ThinkPad X1 Yoga Gen 8 laptop this results in a measured power consumption of approx. 13 W while running qcam versus approx. 4-5 W while setting idle with its OLED panel on.